ibm-cloud-docs/Cloudant/replicate/replication.md

 ```
 {: codeblock}

-See the following example error response if one of the requested databases for a replication does not exist:
+See the following example error response if one of the requested databases for a replication does not exist.

 ```json
 {